pheki/rudano/README.md

 ```

 The serialized value `Point { position: (10, 20), "Great Point!" }` is valid
-both as a Point and an Object.
+both as a `Point` and an `Object`.
 This is valid for all struct types and their
 equivalent enum variants (Unit, NewType, Tuple and Struct).

 # Rust version support

-The MSRV is **1.40 or greater** and its tested with 1.40.0, stable, beta and
+The MSRV is **1.40 or greater** and it's tested with 1.40.0, stable, beta and
 nightly.
 Changing it will only be done in a minor (0.x) or greater release.

 # Data Types